 2. What are mitigating factors?

-Mitigating factors are facts or elements of the offense that reduce the severity of the crime or the defendant’s culpability.
+Mitigating factors or circumstances are facts or elements of the offense that reduce the severity of the crime or the defendant’s culpability.

 The law in Arizona recognizes 6 mitigating factors for non-capital felony offenses:

 - the defendant’s ability to appreciate the wrongfulness of his or her conduct or their inability to follow the law,

 - there was unusual or substantial duress on the defendant,